David Kirkwood: Biography

 Kirkwood was one of the leading figures of the ILP in Parliament as it came into increasing conflict with the Labour Party.
 At the 1931 general election, he was returned as one of five ILP MPs without Labour Party support.
 However, when the ILP, with the support of James Maxton, decided to disaffiliate from the Labour Party in 1932 this was a step too far for Kirkwood, and he left the ILP to join the new Scottish Socialist Party and again took the Labour Party whip.
 Kirkwood published his autobiography, My Life of Revolt in 1935.

 In January 1931, the ocean liner Queen Mary was laid down in Kirkwood's constituency on the Clydebank by John Brown & Company for the Cunard Line.
 However, work was halted due to lack of funds and the workers were made redundant on 11 December.
 Kirkwood campaigned throughout 1932 to save the ship and he enlisted the help of the Prince of Wales.
-His campaign succeeded when the UK Government passed the North Atlantic Shipping Act 1934, which included a government loan to the company of £9,500,000 and the Queen Mary was completed in 1934. £5 million of the government's loan was intended for the Queen Marys sister ship, the Queen Elizabeth.
+His campaign succeeded when the UK Government passed the North Atlantic Shipping Act 1934, which included a government loan to the company of £9,500,000 and the Queen Mary was completed in 1934.

+£5 million of the government's loan was intended for the Queen Marys sister ship, the Queen Elizabeth.
 When the Queen Elizabeth was laid down in 1936, the chairman of Cunard, Percy Bates, wrote to Kirkwood: "Your share in the responsibility is perhaps larger than you might expect.
 They might not have had the courage to borrow the money but for your belief in the men of the Clyde".

 Kirkwood was a supporter of Home Rule for Scotland.
-In 1935, Gilbert McAllister said that Kirkwood, "courteous to all men but bowing to none, divides his affections among porridge and politics, the Bible and Burns, Scottish Home Rule and Socialism, his family and "ma people in Clydebank"."
+In 1935, Gilbert McAllister said that Kirkwood, "courteous to all men but bowing to none, divides his affections among porridge and politics, the Bible and Burns, Scottish Home Rule and Socialism, his family and "ma people in Clydebank".

 Kirkwood became a Privy Counsellor in 1948.
 When his constituency was abolished at the 1950 general election, he was elected for the new constituency of East Dunbartonshire.
-He left the Commons in 1951.

-Kirkwood was created Baron Kirkwood', of Bearsden in the County of Dunbarton, on 22 December 1951.

-He died four years later on 16 April 1955.
+He left the Commons in 1951 and was created Baron Kirkwood of Bearsden', on 22 December 1951.
+Kirkwood died on 16 April 1955, at the age of 82.